Huy-143/portfolio/Case Study #1 - Danny's Diner/README.md

 ```

 **Explanation**
 To answer this question we want the query to return the customer and the amount they have spent.
-Since the prices are only in the *menu* table I had to join it with the *sales* table.
-The query ended with the *GROUP BY* function as aggregations require the non aggregated parts to be included here, to avoid ambiguity.
+Since the prices are stored in the `menu` table and the actual transactions (e.g., products sold) are in the `sales` table, we need to join these two tables to calculate the total amount spent by each customer.
+The query ends with the `GROUP BY` function as aggregations require the non aggregated parts to be included here, to avoid ambiguity.

 The query returns the following: